Mike Whitney

-Michael Roy Whitney AM (born 24 February 1959) is a retired Australian television personality and former cricketer, who played in 12 Test matches and 38 One Day Internationals between 1981 and 1993.
+Michael Roy Whitney AM (born 24 February 1959) is a retired Australian former cricketer, who played in 12 Test matches and 38 One Day Internationals between 1981 and 1993.

 Cricket career

-Whitney played all of his club cricket for the Randwick Cricket Club (1976–93) in the Sydney Grade Competition.
+Whitney grew up in Matraville, in the Eastern Suburbs of Sydney.
+He began playing cricket at Matraville Public School, South Sydney Boys High and the Botany United Junior Cricket Club.
+He played all of his senior club cricket for the Randwick Cricket Club (1976–94) in the Sydney Grade Competition.
 Since 2001, he has been the President of the Randwick Petersham Cricket Club.
-He played 94 first-class matches for New South Wales from 1980 to 1993.
+He played 94 first-class matches for New South Wales from 1980 to 1994.
 He is one of only three fast bowlers to take more than three hundred first-class wickets for New South Wales; the others are Geoff Lawson and Trent Copeland.
 He was named New South Wales Cricketer of the Year in 1988–89 and was part of four Sheffield Shield–winning teams.
 In five Sheffield Shield Finals appearances, he took 25 wickets at 19.28.
 Whitney's Test debut came in unusual circumstances.
-Australia was touring England in 1981, and Whitney was in England playing Northern League Cricket in Lancashire for Fleetwood Cricket Club and some County Cricket for Gloucestershire.
+Australia was touring England in 1981, and Whitney was in England playing Northern League Cricket in Lancashire for Fleetwood and some County Cricket for Gloucestershire.
 Injuries to Rodney Hogg and Geoff Lawson in the Australian squad led to Whitney playing the final two tests of the tour.
-He was the first Australian Test Cricketer to be selected this way.
+He was the first Australian Test cricketer to be selected this way.

 He later played 10 more Tests between 1987 and 1993.
 His best performance was in 1992.
 He took 11 wickets in a match against India in Perth, including 7 for 27 in the second innings.
 He was named Man of the Match.
 Whitney also took 7 for 89 in the first innings of the Fifth Test against the West Indies in Adelaide in 1989.
 He toured the West Indies in 1991 and Sri Lanka in 1992.
-He also played 38 One Day Internationals, and was Australia's leading wicket-taker and most economical bowler in the 1992 World Cup.
+He played 38 One Day Internationals, and was Australia's leading wicket-taker and most economical bowler in the 1992 World Cup.

 A notoriously poor batsman, in 1987, while playing in the Boxing Day Test against New Zealand and batting at number 11, he survived 18 deliveries and held off Sir Richard Hadlee to help secure a draw for Australia.
 Australia won the series 1–0 and won back the Trans-Tasman Trophy.
-It was Allan Border's first series win as Australian Captain.
+It was Allan Border's first series win as Australian captain.
 Whitney is a Life Member of Cricket New South Wales and the Randwick Petersham Cricket Club.
+On January 4, 2024 Whitney was inducted into the New South Wales Cricket Hall of Fame along with John Dyson, a Randwick, New South Wales and Australian team mate.